HydraDragonAntivirus/HydraDragonAntivirus/README.md

 **I get unexpected errors when using compiled YARA-X rules.**
 - I don't usually encounter this problem, please create an issue.

+**Why does the antivirus.exe application take too long to run?**
+- You sometimes need to wait more than 30 minutes when you run the program for the first time because a lot of things are loading, but in general this only happens to me because on other computers it's much faster, even if my best laptop causes this problem, other computers generally are faster at running modules etc.

 **Supported Windows versions?**
 - Windows 10 64-bit and Windows 11 only (you can run ClamAV, but you can't run HydraDragonAntivirus on Windows 8.1 and it's not supported).
 If you want, I can create a 32-bit version for Windows 10 32-bit, but I faced some problems.
 ClamAV has limitations on 32-bit, so it's problematic.
 On Windows 8.1, ClamAV isn't supported because it's an outdated Windows version.
 You will get the `api-ms-win-crt-runtime-l1-1-0.dll` error.
 Even if you add this DLL, you will get another error: "Application failed to start properly (0xc000007b)."
 Then install this: [Microsoft VC Redist](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
 After running `C:\Program Files\ClamAV\freshclam.exe` and `clamd.exe` with `clamd --install`, the setup is complete, but you can't run HydraDragonAntivirus on Windows 8.1 because you get an ImportError on line nine due to PySide6.